Edgis/OneSug/README.md

 OneSug: The Unified End-to-End Generative Framework for E-commerce Query Suggestion

-This is a PyTorch implementation for [OneSug: The Unified End-to-End Generative Framework for E-commerce Query Suggestion, KDD-2025].
+This is a PyTorch implementation for [OneSug: The Unified End-to-End Generative Framework for E-commerce Query Suggestion].

 Data
 ----------------------
 We have given 10 anonymized training data samples in `data.txt`.
-Each sample contains three columns: prefix, query, searched_query.
+Each sample contains three columns: prefix, searched_query, rqvae_query, chosen_sample, reject_sample, pos_score, neg_score.

 Train
 ----------------------